jasp-stats/jaspMixedModels/inst/help/MixedModelsGLMM.md

 ### Estimated trends/conditional slopes
-- Continous variables: Continuous fixed effects variables that can be used for estimating the conditional slopes.
+- Continuous variables: Continuous fixed effects variables that can be used for estimating the conditional slopes.
 - Trend variable: Variables for which the estimated conditional slopes will be computed.
 - Model variables: Fixed effects variables over which the conditional slopes can be computed.
 - Selected variables: Variables over which the the conditional slopes will be computed.